kyokan/join-our-metamask-team/CODE-OF-CONDUCT.md

 ## Scope

 This Code of Conduct applies within all meetings and async communication spaces, and also when we are meeting in person.
-The expectations we set hear apply to how we treat each other within our team, how we treat people who work on MetaMask and other projects we collaborate within, open source contributors to projects we work and all others who we interact with.
+The expectations we set hear apply to how we treat each other within our team, how we treat people who work on MetaMask and other projects we collaborate within, open source contributors to projects we work on and all others  we interact with.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by any of us to any of us.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by any of us to any of us and will be addressed immediately.
 Violations of this code of conduct will likely be considered a fireable offense.

 ## Attribution